ikwak2/Paper_FFM/README.md

 Here's a description of the files:

-- xx.ipynb: ipynb notebook file that demonstrate the use of FFM.
+- FFM_Aug.ipynb: ipynb notebook file that demonstrate the use of FFM.
 - etc

 ---